Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 • If not, how can you make your ministry more available and accessible to them?

-• Which volunteers and staff did not perform well, and why?
+• Was there adequate volunteer engagement?
+Which volunteers and staff did not perform well, and why?

 • How do the project stakeholders feel about the ministry's outcome?